12kdied/PhantomGodRAT-Py/README.md

 ## Founder

-The PhantomGod project was initiated by [Your Name](https://github.com/yourgithubusername).
-For more details and contributions, visit the [GitHub repository](https://github.com/yourgithubusername/phantomgod-rat).
+The PhantomGod project was initiated by [12K](https://github.com/12kdied/).
+For more details and contributions, visit the [GitHub repository](https://github.com/12kdied/PhantomGodRAT_Telegram).

-## Contact and Support
+## Contact, Support and Channel

 If you have questions or need assistance, please reach out to the PhantomGod support team on Telegram: [@PhantomGodSupport](https://t.me/PhantomGodSupport).